ppadovani/beautiful-jekyll/_posts/2018-01-31-grok-the-grok.md

 ---

 Ok, so I've used the term grok many times in my life and in many contexts.
-As I started putting this blog site together I had to ask myself:
+As I started putting this blog together I had to ask myself:

 ***Do I really grok the grok?***